 The sale of products and services by participants is prohibited within our community.
 Bring what you need.
 The display of commercial logos and banners, or distribution of commercial promotional items or materials is prohibited.
 Sales of handmade items and food items “in order to cover costs of the trip” are not allowed.
 There is NO participant vending.
 Ask your neighbors if you need a specific item.
 Confront your own survival.
 This is not a consumer event.
-See page 4 for information on ice sales.
-Coffee drinks are sold at the Center Camp Café; proceeds support the Café's construction as a public space for shade & community gathering.
+See this page for information on ice sales.
+Coffee drinks are sold at the Center Camp Café.

 Dogs & Other Animals